-"Deep in My Heart" is a very hard movie to review, not because that it is based on a true story or that it covers periods of racial tension but because it is purely a retelling of someone's life.
-Now that life belongs to Barbara Ann but it starts in 1961, 9 months before she was born when her biological mother Gerry is raped by a black man.
-What happens in between is Barbara's journey through life and her mothers journey through life, and I say mothers because this is the story of her biological mother, a foster mother and an adoptive mother.
+"Deep in My Heart" is a very hard movie to review, not because it is based on a true story or that it covers periods of racial tension but because it is purely a retelling of someone's life.
+Now that life belongs to Barbara Ann but it starts in 1961, 9 months before she was born when her biological mother Gerry Cummins is raped by a black man.
+What happens in between is Barbara's journey through life and her mother's journey through life, and I say mothers because this is the story of her biological mother, a foster mother and an adoptive mother.

-But "Deep in My Heart" whilst a touching movie isn't perfect and during the second half it certainly manipulates the audiences emotions.
+But "Deep in My Heart" whilst a touching movie isn't perfect and during the second half it certainly manipulates the audience's emotions.
 It doesn't need to do it in the way it does with overly emotional music and indulgent soft lightening because the story is powerful and touching enough.

 What this all boils down to is "Deep in My Heart" is the touching story of Barbara Ann Williams and her three mothers.
-Like many TV movies it does manipulate your emotions but the natural power of the story and some very good performances makes it worth a watch.
+Like many made for TV movies it does manipulate your emotions but the natural power of the story and some very good performances makes it worth a watch.